Skip to Main Content

 See how the actual usable space from the landscape image is much larger than on the portrait photo?

 So, if you're providing your design agency with pictures, try and make sure that as many are possible are landscape.
-Portrait photos may be usable in some circumstances, but whereas it's easy to make a landscape image into a portrait, it's a lot harder to go the other way.
+Portrait photos may be usable in some circumstances, but whereas it's often easy to make a landscape image into a portrait, it's a lot harder to go the other way.

 Focal point on images